shuwang8951/GeoKG_Assessment_bibliography/README.md

 This is the literature (Endnote format and pdfs) related to the quality assessment of the GeoKG, with the deadline of May 2023.

 It encompasses the four categories of data content: "KG," "linked data & semantic web," "geographic data," and "Big Data."

+"GeoKGEVA_P.zip" is an Endnote file for organizing the bibliography.